ibm-cloud-docs/containers/ts-network-nhc004.md

     ```
     {: pre}

 2. Filter the output for `iks-cluster_ID` and look for `Service Endpoints`.
-This shows the sassociated services, IP addresses, and endpoint names.
+This shows the associated services, IP addresses, and endpoint names.

 ### 2. Use the IBM Cloud console to list endpoint gateways